 It was a few days after his phone call to Roosevelt that Mackenzie King had his dream about being invited to share the President's bed and then being pushed out.
 Of course, it may be that he was subconsciously worried about the sleeping arrangements at Hyde Park-Roosevelt himself said it was a small house.
 He may also have been worried about how he would fit in during the American visit.
 Furthermore, he was still not entirely convinced that London would agree to him being the Minister in Attendance in the USA and, in fact, he wrote to Neville Chamberlain soon after to follow up his phone conversation with the President.
-At the end of March he received Chamberlain's reply which confirmed that he would, indeed, be the Minister in Attendance in the US.

-However, no sooner had Mackenzie King got his way over the Royal Visit than it seemed it might have to be cancelled altogether because of the worsening international situation.
+At the end of March 1939 he received Chamberlain's reply which confirmed that he would, indeed, be the Minister in Attendance in the US.
+However, no sooner had Mackenzie King got his way over the royal visit than it seemed it might have to be cancelled altogether because of the worsening international situation.
 During the course of March 1939 Hitler virtually annexed what was left of Czechoslovakia after the Munich settlement and soon after the British Government issued guarantees to Poland and other states in Eastern Europe threatened by Germany.
-This change of policy was regarded as "a curious sudden shift" by Mackenzie King.
+This change of policy was regarded as 'a curious sudden shift' by Mackenzie King.
 But it was generally welcomed by American public opinion and by Roosevelt himself, as noted by Sir Arthur Willert, a former correspondent for The Times and an old friend of Roosevelt who met him in March 1939.

-In the end the Royal Visit continued, although the destroyer "Repulse"-which might be needed closer to home-was replaced by the "Empress of Australia" as the ship to take the King and Queen to North America.
+In the end the royal visit continued, although the destroyer 'Repulse'- which might be needed closer to home-was replaced by the 'Empress of Australia' as the ship to take the King and Queen to North America.
 The Royal Couple left Southampton on 5 May and eventually arrived in Canada on 17 May, two days behind schedule.
 They began their tour in Quebec, where they were welcomed by Mackenzie King who then accompanied them on a gruelling tour to the West and back by train taking three weeks.
-The Royal Party were everywhere met by vast and appreciative crowds, including in Quebec, and this part of the visit was universally regarded as an outstanding success.
-Eventually, on Wednesday evening 7 June the Royal Train crossed the border at Niagara Falls and the King and Queen, accompanied by Mackenzie King, met Sir Ronald Lindsay and Cordell Hull, the Secretary of State, who boarded the train for the trip to Washington.
-The supplies of the visit was universally regarded as an outstanding success.
+The Royal Party were everywhere met by vast and appreciative crowds, including in Quebec, and this part of the visit was universally regarded as an outstanding success - helping to improve the image of the British Empire at a time when its role in India and Palestine, for example, was being widely criticised (McCulloch 2021: 213-215).
+Eventually, on Wednesday evening 7 June the Royal Train crossed the border at Niagara Falls and the King and Queen, accompanied by Mackenzie King, met Sir Ronald Lindsay and Cordell Hull, the Secretary of State, who boarded the train for the trip to Washington. $^{\rm 16}$